Basic Income Pilot

 The first ever basic income pilot for people living in the Amazon rainforest.

-In 2023, we took our unconditional cash transfers programme to the next level and launched the first ever basic income pilot for people living in the Amazon rainforest.
+In 2023, we launched the first ever basic income pilot for people living in the Amazon rainforest.

 The difference between our unconditional cash transfer programme and this new pilot is that people have even more autonomy and freedom to decide how they will use their money.

-Our basic income pilot sees money distributed directly to the mother of each family, giving each household even more autonomy and choice on how to spend it.
-It also cuts down time taken to decide how the money should be used because there is no one else involved apart from the family.
+Our basic income Pilot sees money distributed directly to the mother of each family, giving each household more autonomy and choice on how to spend it.
+It also cuts down time taken to decide how the money should be used because there is no one else involved.

 It’s been three years in the making, working together with Indigenous peoples and our partners, ONAMIAP and OMIAASEC, to develop a programme that meets people’s needs and in the fairest way possible.
-This pilot also wouldn’t be possible without the support of AidKit and the players of the Peoples Postcode Lottery.
+This pilot also wouldn’t be possible without the help of AidKit and the Players of the Peoples Postcode Lottery.

 Still have questions?
 Explore our detailed breakdown of the most frequently asked questions, including insights on what the money is spent on.